 Spirulina is one of the most nutritiously rich foods in the world.

-The deep green powder derived from fresh water algae contains some of the highest concentrations of protein, minerals, vitamins and essential fatty acids.
+The deep green powder from fresh water algae contains a high concentrations of protein, minerals, vitamins and essential fatty acids.

-Spirulina has powerful detox and antimicrobial properties, it’s great for the immune system and supports many important body functions related to the brain, heart, blood, muscles etc.
+Spirulina has powerful detox and antimicrobial properties.
+It’s also great for the immune system and supports many important body functions related to the brain, heart, blood, muscles etc.

-Like chia seeds it used to be a staple food of the Aztecs in ancient Mexico, who used it for its high concentration of protein and for instant energy.
+Like chia seeds it used to be a staple food of the Aztecs in ancient Mexico.
+They used it because of the high concentration of protein and for instant energy.

-It can’t be a coincidence that the other ingredient in today’s recipe was also a favorite of the Aztecs, renowned for its strong medicinal properties: C H O C O L A T E.
+It’s no coincidence that the other ingredient in today’s recipe was also a favorite of the Aztecs: chocolate.
+Its strong medicinal properties were known to them and much celebrated.

-Besides being delicious, good quality chocolate is also super healthy due to its high levels of antioxidants.
+This is due to its high levels of antioxidants.

-I usually take spirulina in smoothies, to blend it with different fruit, because its flavor isn’t its strongest asset.
+I usually take spirulina in smoothies and blend it with fruit, because its flavor isn’t its strongest asset.